 crossculture2go Coach Eva Gaborikova shows how to “warm up” relationships and cooperation during virtual team meetings. (part 2)

 Occasionally, even the most global-savvy among us might feel displaced – geographically or culturally.
 And this imbalance can affect all facets of our lives, from personal relationships to career performance.
 Our coach Kalaivani Mattern believes that there are myriad ways to turn that unease around.
 Read about her approach “Here and Home” when supporting her expat clients.

 Our Business Coach for Germany Andra Riemhofer explores the pitfalls international companies face when entering the German market.
 And of course she knows what you can do better than the big names!

-Why management decisions like shorter product-development cycles or open office space can quickly fall apart when not translating well from one business culture to another.
+Why global management decisions like shorter product-development cycles or open office space can quickly fall apart if not translating well from one business culture to another.

 The right choice of a conversational topic contributes to a mutual understanding and building trust necessary for business negotiations and cooperations.
 Our coach Eva Gaborikova explores how small talk can influence the outcome of business in different countries.

 “They say “yes” but don’t keep the agreement” or “When we meet, we do not discuss business”.
-These and many other sentences our coach Eva Gaborikova hears very often when her Central European clients talk about their Chinese business colleagues.
+These and many other sentences our coach Eva Gaborikova hears very often when her Central European clients talk about working with Chinese partners.